UoB-COMSM0166/2025-group-30/README.md

 The results of the Wilcoxon Signed-Rank Test for the System Usability Scale (SUS) scores show no statistically significant difference between the two difficulty levels (W = 10.5, p = 0.5461).
 Although individual user scores vary slightly, both the easy and hard levels received generally high SUS scores.
 This suggests that users found the game to be consistently usable across both difficulty settings.

 ## Test
-We mainly conducted black-box testing for Haystacking.
-The test cases were designed based on the equivalence partitioning and focused on core game functionalities.
-Testing covered five major areas: UI interaction, player movement control, game mechanics, score calculation system, and special item system.
+For Haystacking, we primarily conducted black-box testing.
+The test cases were designed using equivalence partitioning and focused on validating the core functionalities of the game.
+Testing covered five key areas: UI interaction, player movement control, game mechanics, score calculation system, and the special item system.

-As shown in the table below, all test cases passed, indicating that the core functions have been successfully implemented and are operating correctly.
+As shown in the table below, all test cases passed, confirming that the core functions have been successfully implemented and are operating as expected.

 <p align="center">
     <i>Table 6: Black-Box Test Table</i>
 </p>